In my experience supporting people on Club Soda’s courses, drinking wine is a hard habit for many to shake.

 Begin by paying attention to the situations in which you drink more wine than you want to.
 Notice your triggers for drinking.
 For example, if you can’t moderate at home but find it easy to stick to one glass in a restaurant, decide to drink wine only if you are eating out.
 Or perhaps there is a group of friends you always overdrink with.
 Switching to brunch rather than evening drinks to maintain your connection, but without alcohol in the picture.

 You will also want to try other types of alcohol-free drinks.
 Many former wine drinkers switch to alcohol-free beers when they cut down or stop drinking.
-And other categories of drinks, like kombuchas and shrubs, will offer you a balance of sweetness, acidity, bitterness and astringency.
+And there is huge variety in the alcohol-free wine space, with drinks that will offer you a balance of sweetness, acidity, bitterness and astringency.
+Cold-brewed sparkling teas can also offer tannins, and delicate flavours to match the complexity of grape varietals.

 But if you feel any resistance to the idea of switching away from wine, examine whether the identity of being a wine drinker is restricting your choices.
 If wine culture has become a cult, it’s time to break free.
 Whatever reasons you have to keep drinking wine, imagine for a moment that none of those reasons are true.
 It’s just a thought experiment.
 And you will reach your own conclusions.
 But it could lead to lasting change.